Verdra Rules · v0.1

 Forward commitment

-The 0.85 threshold is calibrated against rehearsal data and updated quarterly.
-Parties may petition for recalibration.
+The 0.85 threshold is calibrated against Rehearsal data and updated quarterly.
+Per-version changes to the threshold or the methodology are versioned with the Rules.
+Parties may petition for recalibration under P.6.

 Contestability